 This publication is available at https://www.gov.uk/government/publications/hmrc-issue-briefing-how-hmrc-will-continue-to-support-customers-and-the-economy/covid-19-how-hmrc-will-continue-to-support-customers-and-the-economy

 Throughout the pandemic, HMRC’s priority has been to deliver the government support to protect people’s livelihoods and help businesses get through this difficult time financially.
-As the UK begins to emerge from COVID-19, the country will face serious economic challenges.
+As the country learns to live with COVID-19, the country will face serious economic challenges.
 We will support businesses and individuals to adapt to a changing economy, while continuing to help fund our public services.